buefy/buefy/MIGRATION-NOTE.md

 There is no equivalent of [`$destroy`](https://v2.vuejs.org/v2/api/#vm-destroy) in Vue 3.
 This is problematic for Buefy, because a programmatically mounted component has to destroy itself.
-I worked around this problem by moving the responsibility for destruction from a component to a Vue app instance created when the component is programmatically mounted (see the section [Component cannot be newed](#component-cannot-be-newed)).
+I worked around this problem by moving the responsibility for destruction from a component to a Vue app instance created when the component is programmatically mounted (see [Section "No meaning of newing a component"](#no-meaning-of-newing-a-component)).

 See also [Vue's migration guide](https://v3-migration.vuejs.org/breaking-changes/#removed-apis).